Fadli Zon: Views on Chinese Indonesians

+Historical Revisionism

+As Culture Minister of Indonesia overseeing the rewriting of the official government historical record, Fadli frequently made claims which go against the general consensus.
+He denies the existence of mass rape occurring predominantly against Chinese Indonesians during the 1998 riots and the role of General Suharto in the 1965-66 anti-communist mass-killings during his efforts to award Suharto the title of National Hero of Indonesia.
+In response, critics pointed out his closeness with Prabowo Subianto, then general during the 1998 riots and Suharto's own son in law.
+This fact is used to allege that Prabowo Subianto who is president during his term as Culture Minister is using Fadli and his role overseeing Indonesia's official history to erase Suharto's and his own role in atrocities during the New Order era.

 Organizations

 Fadli holds several positions in international and regional organizations.
 He is the Vice Chair of the Global Organization of Parliamentarians Against Corruption (GOPAC) and Vice President of the League of Parliamentarians for Al Quds, and Chair of Southeast Asian Parliamentarians Against Corruption (SEAPAC).
-Previously, he was the President of GOPAC for the 2015-2017 and 2017-2019 periods.
+Previously, he was the President of GOPAC for the 2015–2017 and 2017–2019 periods.

-Fadli chaired the Indonesian Farmers Association (HKTI) for the 2015-2020 and was retained as chairman for the 2020-2025 period.
-He is chairman of the Indonesia Philatelic Association for the 2017-2022 period, and chaired the Indonesia Keris Society for the 2016-2021 period.
+Fadli chaired the Indonesian Farmers Association (HKTI) for the 2015–2020 and was retained as chairman for the 2020–2025 period.
+He is chairman of the Indonesia Philatelic Association for the 2017–2022 period, and chaired the Indonesia Keris Society for the 2016–2021 period.
 He is chairman of the Islamic Cultural Arts Association (HSBI), the oldest Islamic cultural arts organization in Indonesia.